longpan0901/longpan.github.io/README.md

 # My Notes
 ## How to add a new content to the navigation

 If you want to add a new content to the navigation, **first** go to _data/navigation.yml, and add a new title and url. **second** go to _pages file to add a new .md file with the same name of url you added before.
 In the beginning of the .md file, add code like:

 ---
 layout: archive

 title: "Publications"

 permalink: /publications/

 author_profile: true

 ---

+At the end of the file you should also add some codes to link the page and other pages.

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.